juju/docs/src/en/charms-bundles.md

 - add unit wiki/0 to new machine 1
 ```

+!!!
+Note:
+    The `dry-run` option only works with bundles.

 You can get the name of a bundle from the [Juju Charm Store][store], just as
 you would a charm.
 Unlike charms, bundles embed more than a single
 application, and you can see icons representing each separate application